-German Spitz could be a little dog so that they need around half-hour exercise per day.
-The dogs have high energy levels and susceptible to weight gain.
+German Spitz could be a little dog, so that they need around half-hour exercise per day.
+The dogs have high energy levels and are susceptible to weight gain.
 You must add a few good, active play sessions and shorter walks in exercise.

 Providing a secure space for exercise is very recommended as he’s a curious dog and may wiggle through the littlest of gaps in search of different adventures.

 A thirty-minute walk is good for them.
 German Spitzes are reaching to be happy to accompany you.
-If you’re losing interest in regular recent walks, take a dog a particular route, or walk a distinct house of the park.
+If you’re losing interest in regular recent walks, take a dog a particular route, or walk a distinct park house.

 This dog is an excellent indoor game.
-This dog is often a rainy day activity.
-You ought to hide your dog’s favorite toy in a different space and permit your German Spitzes to search out it.
+Unfortunately, this dog is often a rainy day activity.
+Therefore, you ought to hide your dog’s favorite toy in a different space and permit your German Spitzes to search out it.

 - Chasing a ball

 Chasing their favorite ball or toy will keep your German Spitzes occupied for hours.
-You must play in a very safe and secure house.
+But, of course, you must play in a very safe and secure house.
 This dog is often a suitable exercise method.